 If you’re in the planning stages of a cross-country adventure, or even if the idea is just starting to tickle your fancy, these important tips – based on my own experience and that of other cross-country cyclists – will get you one step closer to making it happen.
 And you definitely should make it happen.

 digital help with planning, riding, and problem solving

 Choose Your Route Carefully

-Any discussion of long-haul US bike routes has to start with the Adventure Cycling Association.
+Any discussion of bike routes across America has to start with the Adventure Cycling Association.
 They’ve developed an incredible network of routes offering the security and community of bike-friendly businesses, top-notch maps, and well-trodden (well-pedaled?) paths.

 The ACA has developed three coast-to-coast routes:

 TransAmerica Bike Route: This one is the classic, and also the longest established route across the US.

 Northern Tier: Similar in length to the TransAm, this route stays north instead of veering south at the Rockies.